bgshih/aster/README.md

 Change the configuration in `experiments/aster/trainval.prototxt` to configure your own training process.

-While training, you can run a separate program that repeatedely evaluates the checkpoints produced by the training every few minutes.
+While training, you can run a separate program that repeatedly evaluates the checkpoints produced by the training every few minutes.

 ```
 python3 aster/eval.py \